lucapegolotti/research-agent/README.md

 * **Meta-Conversational Awareness:** Can answer questions about the ongoing conversation itself (e.g., "What was my last question?").
 * **Retrieval Augmented Generation (RAG):** Answers questions based on content retrieved from a local collection of PDF research papers.
 * **Dynamic Knowledge Base Expansion:**
-    * Searches for papers on arXiv based on user queries (titles, keywords, arXiv IDs).
+    * Searches for papers on arXiv based on user queries (titles, keywords, arXiv IDs) using the `/add_paper` command.
     * Allows user selection if multiple papers are found.
     * Downloads selected PDFs into a local directory.
     * Processes new PDFs (text extraction, chunking, embedding).
     * Updates the vector store (FAISS index and text chunk metadata) in real-time.
+* **Stay Updated:** Fetches and lists recent papers from arXiv based on a research area using the `/stay_updated` command, allowing users to select papers for download and integration.
+* **List Indexed Papers:** Users can view a list of all papers currently loaded into the knowledge base with the `/list_papers` command.
 * **Persistent Storage:** Downloaded papers, the vector store, and chat history are saved locally.
 * **Modular Design:** Code is organized into separate modules for paper management, vector store operations, and the main agent logic.